It's simpler than you might think to learn how to grow garlic.

-Editors' Tip: For best results, separate the cloves from the bulb at planting time.
+Editors' Tip: A helpful tip for learning how to grow garlic: Separate the cloves from the bulb at planting time.
 Don't separate them beforehand.

 After planting your garlic, spread a couple of inches of mulch over this soil.
 This will help prevent injury to the plants from sudden cold spells in fall or spring.
 Mulch will also deter weeds in spring and help the soil conserve moisture.

-Garlic has a small, shallow root system, so keep yours well watered in spring, especially in May and June when the cloves are developing.
+Garlic has a small, shallow root system, so as you master how to grow garlic, it's essential keep yours well watered in spring, especially in May and June when the cloves are developing.
 Then stop watering in July to allow the foliage to die back before harvest.
 Garlic's small root system also gives it a tough time competing with weeds, so keep it mulched throughout the growing season and pull out any weeds as they pop up.

 For best harvests, feed your garlic a balanced, supplemental fertilizer in early spring and again in mid-spring.